 Bird watchers will try to spot all 98 species of birds actually recorded within the park - from peregrine falcons, kestrels and merlins to finches and tits.
 Wildfowl are using the Burren as a winter quarter, with whooper swans making the most dramatic entrance.

 The Burren National Park stretches over approximately 1,500 hectares of land, the burren itself is larger (approximately 250 square kilometres or 1% of Ireland's landmass).

-The Burren National Park proper is located in the south-eastern corner of the general "Burren" area.
+The Burren National Park proper is located in the south-eastern corner of the general "Burren" area in County Clare in the west of Ireland.
 This part of the Burren was bought by the Irish government, for the sole purpose of nature conservation, and continued public access.

-The highest point in the Burren National Park is the peak of Knockanes at 207 metres.
+The highest point in the Burren National Park is the peak of Knockanes at 207 meters.

-Actually, there are none - but you will find a number cafés and shops in the villages dotted around the Burren.
+There are no restrooms, restaurants or shelters inside the Burren National Park so pack what you will need for the duration of your visit.
+You will find a number of cafés and shops in the villages dotted around the Burren.